michalgrochowski/dobrywebdev-v2/README.md

 Cool features:
 - You can change the theme (dark or light) and the theme settings are saved in your localStorage,
-- Language changes via AJAX and JSON files with specific texts.
+- Language changes via AJAX and JSON files with specific texts,
+- Form validation made using RegExp with jQuery without any external library.

 Live: http://dobrywebdev.pl